 - Cultivate equanimity: Staying mentally and emotionally balanced even in the face of great difficulty is the quality of equanimity.
 Whether it is through meditation, prayer, connection with community or any other activity that lends valuable perspective, cultivating equanimity will serve you and those around you well in these trying times.
 Try our practice for calming the mind with focused attention

 - “Each one teach one:” This timeless wisdom from the African American tradition reminds us that what we each have the power to transmit peace in what we share with others.
 All it takes is that we connect with one person, listen deeply and share ideas.

 “Peace in myself, peace in the world,” says pre-eminent peace advocate and mindfulness master Thich Nhat Hanh.
 We can set our intentions for peace and practice bringing peace to fruition in our lives.

 In the process of cultivating inner peace, we promote peace.

 Sometimes peacemaking by practicing mindfulness and compassion will feel too small—or even self-centered.
 In those moments, I think of words of my one of my favorite authors of all time, Alice Walker, who says, ”Look closely at the present you are constructing: it should look like the future you are dreaming.”
 Perhaps in these small ways and through these simple practices, exercising mindfulness and compassion can make a difference.

 Rich Fernandez is the CEO of the Search Inside Yourself Leadership Institute.
 Rich was formerly the Head of Executive Development at Google.
 He received his PhD in Psychology from Columbia University and is a frequent contributor to the Harvard Business Review.

-A version of this article was previously published in August of 2019.
+A version of this article was previously published in August of 2019 and September of 2020.